eSports in 2022 and beyond, the full report

 - match day revenue (ticketing and hospitality).

 Professional sports leagues are analogous to entertainment companies, where each team in a league is like a different channel.
-The teams have their own identities, employees and fan bases, but the overall ‘programming schedule’ (the rules of the game and the fixture list) are set by the leagues.
+The teams have their own identities, employees, and fan bases, but the overall ‘programming schedule’ (the rules of the game and the fixture list) is set by the leagues.

 While sponsorships make up the largest percentage of global revenue today, it is believed that media rights will eventually become the largest source of eSports revenue, as massive audiences and associated ad revenue for established online video platforms like Twitch, YouTube, Douyu, and Huya will be able to support a growing pool of media rights fees paid to top publishers for their content.
 Historically, sponsorships in eSports were mostly limited to endemic sponsors, like hardware manufacturers.

 But in the last couple of years, we have seen more mainstream subscribers enter the fray, eager to reach the millennial & Gen Z audience of eSports.
 Sponsors for the League of Legends League included Geico, State Farm, Nissan, Axe, and Coca-Cola, while the Overwatch League was sponsored by Toyota, Sour Patch Kids, Intel, and T-Mobile.
 And it was only after Riot and Blizzard created established leagues that we started to see the landscape for sponsorship change.